NVE/nve-git-intro/README.md

 6. Commit your changes.(select 'Changes' in GitHub descrop, write a small description, and press 'commit')

-7. Create pull requests to combine your changes in your branch into the master branch. (use 'synch' in GitHub desktop)
+7. Create pull requests to combine your changes in your branch into the master branch. (use 'synch' in GitHub desktop and then make pull request on github.com)

+8. The repository owner will need to accept the changes.

 ## Learning git and github